 With so many travel crib options, how do you know which option is the best for your baby?
 After researching over 20 popular products, we purchased 8 portable cribs to test side-by-side for ease of use, portability, comfort, quality, and more.
 After several months of hands-on testing, we have the details that can help you make an informed decision about the style and functionality that are most important for this type of gear.
 Not sure where to start?
 No worries, we can help!
 Continue reading to learn all the details you need to know before choosing your best travel baby crib.

-This review was recently updated to include any new information or changes to products.
-Regular updates and edits ensure that our readers receive the most up to date and accurate information available so they can make their best buying decision.
+This review was updated to include new information or changes to products.
+Regular updates and edits ensure that you receive up to date and accurate information to make the best buying decision.

 Best Overall Travel Crib

 The BabyBjorn Travel Crib Light is easy to use, lightweight, and compact making it a super portable option great for travel.
 It uses materials free of flame retardants, and it has the most comfortable mattress in our tests with a soft and firm pad that has a soft cover.
 We like that the BabyBjorn is easy to set up and fold with a useful travel bag that the crib fits in nicely without a struggle.

 While the price might make this option a no-go for some families, we think it's an excellent choice if your budget allows.
 This crib is a quality option that feels sturdy and has a higher-quality design.

 Read review: BabyBjorn Travel Crib Light

 The Lotus Everywhere by Guava is a stylish portable crib with a somewhat unique zippered side opening for snuggling with your napping baby.
 This eco-health option uses materials without flame retardants and has a soft mattress.
 It folds down into a compact and lightweight package with a unique backpack style bag with straps that leave your hands free.
 The Lotus is easy to set up but harder to close and fit in the bag than some of the competition.